 In addition to the Core Curriculum requirements above, undergraduates are expected to have completed two years in a single foreign language in high school.
 Students without at least two years of high school foreign language coursework in the same foreign language must earn credit for the beginning level proficiency course or sequence in a foreign language; this credit does not count toward the student's degree.
-For the description of beginning level proficiency in a specific foreign language, please see https://liberalarts.utexas.edu/student-affairs/ Majors-and-Minors/foreign-language-requirement.php.
-Students should consult their advisors and the degree requirements listed in the colleges/ schools sections of this catalog to determine whether additional foreign language requirements apply to them.
+For the description of beginning level proficiency in a specific foreign language, please see https://liberalarts.utexas.edu/undergraduate-students/ majors-minors/foreign-language-requirements.html.
+Students should consult their advisors and the degree requirements listed in the colleges/